 - Weight – 500 grams

-To get around the disadvantage of this ball being slightly out of the price bracket for bargain hunters, I’ve managed to find some cheaper alternate versions of the same ball.
+To get around the disadvantage of this ball being slightly out of the price bracket for bargain hunters, I’ve managed to find some cheaper alternate versions of the same ball on Amazon.

 Have a look through the list below and see what tickles your fancy: